Monash University Graduate Education - Monash Doctoral Program

 This course of 6 seminars is an opportunity for students to hone their writing and reading skills through a process of peer review, where they will learn to:

 The success of this process depends on commitment from the participants, who will be expected to attend all the sessions, and to contribute at least one piece of writing for peer review feedback during the course of the semester.
-You can register your interest through the Google form.

 Target group: Monash Law HDR students currently writing a thesis or journal article